Molosc/pickli/README.md

 ## Remote options

+Used for call a json data file or service with ajax.

 ### How use it ?

-Used for call with ajax a json data file or service.

 You can load data when you initialize the slider:
 ```